-Changes in total net position as presented on the Statement of Net Position are based on the activity presented in the Statement of Revenues, Expenses and Changes in Net Position.
-The purpose of the statement is to present the operating and non-operating revenues received by the College, the operating and non-operating expenses paid by the College, and any other revenues, expenses, gains and losses received or spent by the College.
-In accordance with Governmental Accounting Standards Board requirements, certain significant revenues relied upon and budgeted for operational support of the College are mandated to be recorded as non-operating revenues, including state appropriations and investment income.
+Changes in total net position as presented on the Statement of Net Position are based on the activity presented in the Statement of Revenues, Expenses, and Changes in Net Position.
+The purpose of the statement is to present the revenues and expenses received by the institution, both operating and non-operating, and any other revenues, expenses, gains, and losses of the institution.